-Definition: What is meant by concrete drilling
+Definition: What is meant by concrete drilling?

 Concrete drilling refers to the creation of boreholes in concrete or reinforced concrete using rotating drilling tools.
 In practice, diamond core drilling predominates, in which a hollow cylindrical core bit with diamond-impregnated segments cuts the material.
 The result is precise, round openings with smooth borehole walls and a removable core.
 Alternatively, percussive methods (hammer drilling) are used for smaller diameters or fastening points.
 Concrete drilling can be performed as wet drilling (with cooling water and slurry containment) or as dry drilling (with extraction).
 Typical use cases include service penetrations, anchor and dowel holes, exploratory drilling, extraction of concrete cores (specimens), controlled separation joints, and preparations for splitting and crushing of components.
+Stand-mounted systems ensure perpendicularity and repeatability, while hand-held options provide flexibility for limited access and overhead situations.

 Methods, tools, and technology at a glance